 How to reduce WindowServer CPU usage

-1. Close windows you don’t need
+1. Close windows and quit apps you don’t need

 The more windows you have open, the harder WindowServer has to work, especially if you have an older Mac.
 You should also close browser tabs you’re not using, as this will reduce the overall load on your system.
 And if there are any applications open that you are not using at the moment, quit those (press Option-Command-Escape to open the Force-Quit menu).